ferus-web/nim-ada/README.md

 This library provides low-level bindings and a high-level wrapper over [ada-url](https://github.com/ada-url/ada), a high-performance and WHATWG-compliant URL parser written in C++. \
 The high-level wrapper manages memory for you via ORC move semantics.

+**This library has been tested and confirmed to work with ada-url 3.2.1**

 ## examples
 ### parsing a URL
 ```nim